 This penalty makes enrolling during the proper enrollment period crucial.
 You will pay a monthly Part D Late

 Enrollment Penalty (LEP) assessed by Medicare if all of the following hold true prior to enrollment.

 - You went longer than 63 days without creditable prescription drug coverage (as good as Medicare’s).

-- You did not have creditable coverage when your IEP ended.
+- You did not have creditable coverage after your IEP ended

 Your IEP is the 7-month period that begins three months before your 65th birthday, includes your birthday month and ends three months afterward.
 There is an exception: if your birthday falls on the first of any month, your 7-month IEP begins and ends one month sooner.
 For example, if your birthday is July 1, your 7-month IEP is the same as if you were born in June— beginning in March and ending in September.Back